In the time Chiller was at the park, it spent a large portion of that

 It these pictures you can see smoke coming from one of the Robin side's

 LIMs on the spike.
-Incidents like this occurred once or
+Incidents like this occurred once or twice a year

-twice a year most seasons.
+most seasons.

 Another problem involved the trains valleying or saddling.
+This occurs

-hill or through an inversion, and gets stuck in a low spot.
+through an inversion, and gets stuck in a low spot.

 The Chiller had a history of valleying several times a season, usually

 during cooler weather or in the event of power problems.
-The
+The train

-Robin's cobra roll.
-Evacuation platforms would later be
+roll.
+Evacuation platforms would later be added to those low spots to

-added to those low spots to aid in the event of a train saddling.
+aid in the event of a train saddling.

 TECHNICAL INFORMATION